pcasteran/terraform-graph-beautifier/README.md

     - a configuration file (can be checked-in alongside your Terraform configuration)
     - command line arguments
     if both are used, command line arguments take precedence : check if some params can be merged
+- output param
+- leading "." on GetQualifiedName()